rickbassham/indi-dev-tutorials/drivers/09-coming-from-ascom.md

 all drivers.
 This is the appropriately named `getProperties` message.
 The base classes for drivers (and the indiserver itself) will handle translating that XML message into a call to a driver's `ISGetProperties` method.
-In this method, we would "define" our properties to the client, by calling `define*` methods.
+In this method, we would "define" our properties to the client, by calling `defineProperty` method.
-There is one for each type of property, `defineText`, `defineNumber`, `defineSwitch`, `defineBLOB`, `defineLight`.
-These methods do more than just send a message to the client, they also register the property with the base class.
+This method does more than just send a message to the client, they also register the property with the base class.
 If you really wanted to handle everything manually, you could just call `IDDefText`, etc to just send the `defineText` message to the client, but this is not recommended.

-If you have properties that you only want defined once you are connected (or disconnected) you can instead call `define*` in the `updateProperties` method.
+If you have properties that you only want defined once you are connected (or disconnected) you can instead call `defineProperty` in the `updateProperties` method.
 The base class will call this method when the connection state changes.

 When a client wants to make a change to a property, it sends a `new*` message